 Involuntary Termination of Parental Rights in Utah

 If you need information on how to terminate parental rights involuntarily, it’s important to understand what actions trigger this.
 This includes parents who abandon, neglect or abuse a child, or are found to be unfit or incompetent.
 If a child is being cared for outside the parental home, has been neglected or abused, the courts may terminate parental rights.
 Similarly, if a parent willfully refuses or cannot provide for the child, they are likely to lose their parental rights.

 When the parent won’t be able to exercise effective parental care in the foreseeable future or only makes a token effort to support or communicate with the child, they can lose parental rights.
 A parent is also required to show proof that they can protect their child from harm and act as a fit parent to keep their parental rights once a question to the contrary has been raised.
 Following a trial period when the child returns home, if the parent refuses or fails to give the child proper care and protection, they can lose parental rights.

 Can Parental Rights be Terminated When a Parent is Incarcerated?

 A parent’s criminal activity and incarceration can result in termination of parental rights due to abandonment.
 This happens when the incarcerated parent makes no attempt to contact or support the child from jail.

 Next Steps: Contact Salt Lake City, Utah Child Custody Attorney David Pedrazas Today

 If you or someone you love face voluntary or involuntary termination of parental rights, or if you are fighting to protect your child from an unfit parent, contact the Law Offices of David Pedrazas.
-Set up a free consultation to discuss your options.
+Set up a Legal Case Review to discuss your options.
 Don’t make any decisions without careful consideration and the help of a qualified family law attorney.